 When a tire set becomes worn, replace all four tires at the same time.
 Choose a Tesla-approved tire which is designed specifically for your vehicle.
-Most Tesla-approved tires can be identified with a Tx specification (for example, T0, T1, T2).
+Most Teslaapproved tires can be identified with a Tx specification (for example, T0, T1, T2).
 Tesla-approved tires are designed to reduce road noise and optimize handling, ride, and range.
-Contact Tesla Service for information.

 If tires need to be replaced early, for example due to a flat tire, we recommend replacing the tires in pairs unless the other tires are within 2/32 in (1.5 mm) of tread depth of the new tire.
 When replacing tires, it is important to match the brand and model of the older tires.
 Always place a pair of new tires on the rear if all four tires are the same size.
 Always balance the wheel and tire after replacing a tire.
 Consult with a professional tire retailer and installer for further guidance.
-If you replace your tires or install different ones, reset the tire configuration (see Tire Configuration on page 177).
+If you replace your tires or install different ones, reset the tire configuration (see Tire Configuration on page 180).
 This resets the learned tire settings and improves the driving experience on your new tires.
+It may take up to 24 hours after a tire replacement or repair before the tire lubricant is completely dry and tires achieve maximum adherence to the rims.
+Avoid hard accelerations during this period to avoid tire slip on the rim.